tessel/t2-docs/API/Hardware_API.md

 **tessel.open:**

-Open power to one or both Tessel ports.
+Allow power to one or both Tessel ports.

 ```js
 tessel.open(portName);